 Location: 135 Adelaide St. E., 416-363-6021

-TTC directions: From King subway station, take the 504 streetcar east to Church Street (one stop).
+TTC directions: From King subway station on Line 1, take any eastbound streetcar to Church Street (one stop).
 Walk north one block to Adelaide Street, then east on Adelaide.

-From Union Station: Take the Yonge subway line north to King station.
+From Union Station: Take subway Line 1 north (towards Finch) to King station.

-TTC directions: From Summerhill subway station, walk west on Shaftsbury Avenue to Yonge Street.
+TTC directions: From Summerhill subway station on Line 2, walk west on Shaftsbury Avenue to Yonge Street.
 Archives is on the corner.

-From Union Station: Take Yonge subway north to Summerhill station.
+From Union Station: Take subway Line 1 north (towards Finch) to Summerhill station.

 Presbyterian Church in Canada Archives